Trirosmos/DawPCM/readme.md

 - Shift+Click: select all samples between cursor and click position.
 - Delete: deletes selected samples
 - Ctrl+Delete: deletes all but the selected samples
+- Home: move cursor to the start of the sample and scroll back.
 - Ctrl+Z: undo